 - Use tools rather than fingers when applying makeup;

-- If you use your fingers, always sanitize them beforehand.
+- If you use your fingers, always sanitize them immediately before and after.